The Other Side Village (TOSV) Environmental Information

 The pilot project will provide housing and supportive services for those experiencing homelessness and struggling with substance abuse, mental illness and/or physical disability.
 This innovative project is a step toward creating more affordable housing choices and options for residents to thrive.

-To ensure that the area is safe for residents, the City entered the site into the Utah Department of Environmental Quality’s (UDEQ) Voluntary Cleanup Program (VCP).
-Under the VCP, the City is working closely with regulators to investigate the pilot area and develop a remediation plan that will make the area safe for residential use.
-The City is also coordinating closely with TOSA to ensure that the sampling and remediation actions align with the TOSV development plans.
+To ensure the area is safe for residents, the City entered the site into the Utah Department of Environmental Quality’s (DEQ) Voluntary Cleanup Program (VCP).
+Under the VCP, the City worked with regulators and TOSA to investigate the pilot area and develop a remediation plan to make the area safe for residential use.
+The remedial action plan was accepted on August 15, 2023 and construction began in October 2023.
+See below for more information.

 Summary of Environmental Conditions